Open-ended Questions Promote Higher Order Thinking

 I have found these open-ended question prompts to be a valuable and effective learning tool.

-Purchase my 30 Open-ended Question Photos to foster higher order thinking in your classroom.
+Click on the picture below to purchase my 30 Open-ended Question Photos to foster higher order thinking in your classroom.